halremawa/near_music_2/README.md

   }
 }
 ```
-You should also make sure to add the header 'Content-Type : application/json'
+You should also make sure to add the header 'Content-Type : application/json' to the request

 *Description* - Updates the song given by the post